tropicalwave/autojenkins/README.md

 By default, the user `demo` is able to administer Jenkins because of its membership in the LDAP group `jenkins_admins`.
 By removing (or adding thereafter) this group membership, one can change these admin permissions.
-This can be directly done using these commands in the LDAP container:
+This can be done either in Keycloak or using these commands in the LDAP container:

 ```bash
 # add user to group jenkins_admins